enyo/enyo.github.io/_posts/2014-01-09-going-public.md

 </p>

 <p>
   For any commercial product, this is relevant.
-Fortunately, my website is *not* commercial.
+Fortunately, my website is <em>not</em>
+  commercial.
 So, I'm sorry if you're surfing like it's the year 2000, but in that case you'll have to get by with simple, unformatted HTML.
 </p>